|

 Southeast Asia particularly in Indonesia, Thailand, Sri-Lanka has brought damage to life and property and the recent earthquake in Pakistan

 and India—three million people are affected and a hundred thousand have died.
+Getting ready for

 the reign of God is not a reactive stance in the midst of catastrophes in our personal and social life.
 The anticipation for